-Healthy Distractions for Improved Outcomes
+Healthy Distractions Improve Outcomes

-Medical events have emotional and psychological consequences.”
+“Medical events have emotional and psychological consequences.”

 HCI asked Brett Dowdy, Psy.D., Chief of Psychological Services at Cincinnati’s Lindner Center of HOPE and Assistant Professor, Department of Psychiatry & Behavioral Neuroscience, University of Cincinnati College of Medicine, about the importance of offering diversion content to patients and the outcome it can have on their recovery.

 Dr. Dowdy offered, “We know that medical events have emotional and psychological consequences.
 While we attend to the body’s recovery, we often neglect attending the mind, emotions and spirit of the client.
 In times of emotional distress, as hospitalizations often are, several evidence-based coping skills are beneficial.”